 EE to trial it 5G Spectrum coverage next year.

-It only seems like yesterday that 3G was hailed as the latest connectivity technology that would transform how we used our devices.
-It sure did transform how we used our smartphones as this kickstarted a smartphone revolution as manufacturers raced to deliver phones that took advantage of these new speeds, not forgetting the range of apps that became available.
+It only seems like yesterday that 3G was hailed as the latest device connection technology that would transform how we used our Smartphones.
+It kickstarted a smartphone revolution as manufacturers raced to deliver phones that took advantage of these new speeds, not forgetting the range of apps that became available.
 However, fast forward several years and it looks as though the end is nigh for our trusty 3G that we all once relied on.

 Sure, 4G has been doing its job pretty well too, allowing more people to stream, share data and connect but alone, it wasn’t the final nail in the coffin for 3G because that has come in the form of 5G.